 17. We welcome the inclusion of Goal 16 on peaceful, inclusive and just societies in the 2030 Agenda for Sustainable Development, a Goal that has particular relevance to the Aarhus Convention and its Protocol.

-18. We recognize in this regard that effective access to justice in environmental matters is critical for the successful implementation of Goal 16 and other Goals.
+18. We recognize in this regard that wide and effective access to justice in environmental matters, and the elimination of existing barriers to justice are critical for the successful implementation of Goal 16 and other Goals.

 19. Environmental decision-making and consensus building, both within countries and between them, has greatly benefited from the framework provided by the Convention, as well as by information on environmental pollutants that is transparently available as a result of the Protocol’s implementation.

-20. We call on Parties to work closely with international organizations, civil society and all relevant stakeholders to develop transparent, accountable and inclusive governance structures.
+20. We call on Parties and Signatories to work closely with international organizations, the civil society, including public interest lawyers, and all relevant stakeholders to develop transparent, accountable and inclusive governance structures that provide access to justice for all.

 III.
 Inspiring others